aminnazri00/AturKreatif-2023/WEB/YAML2JSON/write_up.md

 # PYTHON DESERILAZATION
-Certainly!
-Serialization is the process of converting a Python object into a format that can be stored or transmitted.
-Deserialization is the reverse process of converting the serialized data back into a Python object.

 Serialization in Python refers to the process of converting a Python object into a format that can be easily stored or transmitted.
 This format is typically a string or a byte stream.
 Deserialization, on the other hand, is the process of converting the serialized data back into a Python object.

 Serialization allows you to save the state of an object and recreate it later or send it over a network.
 It is useful for tasks like saving data to a file, transferring data between different systems, or storing data in a database.